 Pretrial Conference

 After the arraignment, your attorney and the prosecutor will present evidence in front of the judge to see if there may be a way to resolve the case without a trial.
 Your attorney uses this time to explore weaknesses in the Commonwealth’s case, such as potential violations of your 5th Amendment rights or any marital privilege that could prevent your spouse from testifying against you.
 Depending on the charges against you, there may be more than one pretrial conference.
-These hearings may conclude in a number of ways: dismissal of the charges against you, pretrial probation with a dismissal (upon completion of certain conditions), or admission or plea, such as a Continuance Without a Finding.
+These hearings may conclude in several ways: dismissal of the charges against you, pretrial probation with a dismissal (upon completion of certain conditions), or admission or plea, such as a Continuance Without a Finding (CWOF).
 Once you have entered a plea to the charges against you, the case will proceed to trial.

 Complete a Free Case Evaluation form now